stanley-gu/standardsCh/chapter.md

 Over the years, there has been an ever increasing list of wide ranging cellular models published in the literature.
 For most of scientific publishing history, each author has a particular notation that they use to publish the model.
-Some authors will publish the model as a reaction scheme, see the example in Section
+Some authors will publish the model as a reaction scheme (see the example in Section
-\ref{scheme}, much like the notation given in scheme.
+\ref{scheme}), much like the notation given in scheme.
 Others will itemize the actual mathematical representation in the form of a list of differential equations.
 Some authors do not publish the model at all but provide the model as supplementary information.
 Until recently, there has been no way to publish models in a standard format.
 Without a standard format it has proved very difficult if not impossible in many cases to implement and use published models without considerable effort.